What is Pricing Strategy in Channel Sales?

 - Define Business Objectives: Clearly state what the pricing strategy should achieve.
 Examples include market penetration or profit maximization.

 - Analyze Costs: Identify all relevant costs.
-This includes development, production, and marketing expenses.
+Cost analysis includes development, production, and marketing expenses.
 Factor in partner incentives.

 - Assess Market Demand: Understand customer willingness to pay.
 Conduct surveys or analyze past sales data.